Acupuncture needles and moxa in Courbevoie

 Acupuncture: principles and applications

-Acupuncture is a key component of the traditional Chinese medicine (TCM) has been practiced for thousands of years to promote healing.
+Acupuncture is a key component of traditional Chinese medicine (TCM) which has been practiced for thousands of years to promote healing.
 Despite its ancient origins, this practice continues to be relevant and effective in treating various ailments in the modern world.
-Here’s a look at the basic principles, benefits, and integration of acupuncture into Western medicine.
+Here is a look at the basic principles, benefits, and integration of acupuncture into Western medicine.

 Summary